winton/cap_reserve/README.md

 You only have to do this once.

 <pre>
-git clone git@github.com:winton/gem_template.git
+git clone git@github.com:winton/cap_reserve.git
-cd gem_template
+cd cap_reserve
 stencil
 </pre>